3D-Graphics-And-Scratch/book/src/ray-based-3D-rendering/ray-marching.md

 Raymarched Normals can be approximated with multiple SDF samples, or in specific scenarios, can be skipped by using the directional derivative method.

-Solving the normal
+#### Solving the normal
 In raymarching, normals can be computed by sampling SDF values around a point.
 To see how this works, let’s first define a normal.
 Yes, normals are the direction of a surface, but what does this mean in terms of the SDF?
 We can see that moving the ray in the direction of the normal would increase the SDF by the greatest amount.
 Taking this logic, we can sample multiple points around the actual intersection point and see how the SDF changes, then create a vector which maximizes the SDF.
 In this diagram, you can see how samples pointing towards and away from the surface add to those components of the vector, and samples moving along the surface add less.
 By adding these up, you get an approximation of the normal.

 In 3d, you can sample 6 points, one on each axis.
 This works, but is not optimal.
-Instead of sampling each axis, we can sample the 4 points of a tetrahedron.
+Instead of sampling each axis, we can instead approach this problem by constructing a set of vectors where only one surface would be able to satisfy the sampled sdfs, which turns out to be 4 vectors in the shape of a tetrahedron.
 The code follows;

 <img src="../images/image52.png">